Shi12056/FactorSAR/simulation/README.md

 ### 2. Uniform Selection Consistency

-The following Jupyter notebooks in `scripts/` evaluate model selection performance and correspond to the uniform selection consistency results in the paper:
+The following scripts in `scripts/` evaluate model selection performance and correspond to the uniform selection consistency results in the paper:

 ```text
 scripts/